Financial Wellness

 savings1

 The government provides various benefits to retirees.
-It’s important for employees to understand how these benefits can impact their expected retirement income.
-Depending on a number of factors these benefits can generate an estimated income of $24,000 in 2023 for individuals retiring at age 65.
+It’s important for employees to understand how government retirement benefits can impact their expected income.
+Depending on a number of factors, these benefits can generate an average income of $17,400 in 2024 for individuals retiring at age 65.
 Due to changes made several years ago, these benefits are even more generous for those who retire in the future.

-The Canadian retirement income system consists of 3 pillars: CPP, OAS, and employer-sponsored pensions plans / personal savings and investments.
+The Canadian retirement income system consists of 3 pillars: CPP, OAS and employer-sponsored pension plans / personal savings and investments.

 Canada Pension Plan (CPP)